-The following graph compares the cumulative total shareholder return on \$100 invested in the Corporation with the total cumulative return of the S&P/TSX Composite Index for the period from December 2010 through December 2015.
+The following graph compares the cumulative total shareholder return on \$100 invested in the Corporation with the total cumulative return of the S&P/TSX Composite Index for the period from December 2012 through December 2017.

 As described in more detail below, only a portion of the total compensation paid to the Corporation's Named Executive Officers (as defined in Form 51-102F6 - Statement of Executive Compensation) during the period reported in the above performance graph related to their services to the Fund or the Corporation, as applicable, during such period.
-Historically, compensation of the Fund's or the Corporation's Named Executive Officers was more closely aligned with the Fund's or the Corporation's performance using earnings-based measures, which has differed at times from the market price of the Fund's units or the Corporation's Common Shares, respectively.
+Historically, compensation of the Corporation's Named Executive Officers was more closely aligned with the Corporation's performance using earnings-based measures, which has differed at times from the market price of the Corporation's Common Shares, respectively.